 Terrorism: is an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
 The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious, or ideological cause.

 All staff will undertake Prevent awareness training.
+The PREVENT referral form is available from the DSL.

 LSCB GUIDANCE PREVENT DUTY 2016.pdf (suttonlscp.org.uk)